 \section{Conclusion}

-\textbf{Limitations:} As discussed, there are a few key limitations to our method.
-Discretization removes resolution from the action space, which will be detrimental in settings like fast locomotion that require the full range, but this may potentially be fixed by a residual correction \citep{shafiullah22}.
-In addition, execution of our subwords is currently open loop, so exploration can be inefficient \citep{amin2020locally} and unsafe \citep{park2021time}.
-Finally, in order to operate on the CoinRun domain, we downsample inputs from $64\times64$ resolution to $32\times32$ to make matrix inversion during merging less expensive (2 hours vs. 2 minutes).
-In high-dimensional visual input domains, our merging may be too computationally expensive to perform.
-However, such inputs are also an issue for deep learning methods.
-We speculate that higher-quality demonstrations could allow us to generate skills simply by merging based on frequency.

-\textbf{Broader Impacts}: Our contributed method is somewhat domain-agnostic, so it is difficult to comment on negative impacts, but the added speed and efficiency of our method may lead to faster sparse-reward learning in not only simulation as demonstrated, but in the real world as well.
-In such settings safety during execution will be a critical consideration \citep{park2021time}.

-Architectures from NLP have made their way into Offline RL \citep{chen21, janner21, shafiullah22}, but as we have demonstrated, there is a trove of further techniques to explore.
-We showed that simple discretization can be helpful in offline RL, then leveraged that discretization to form skills through a simple tokenization method.
-Such a method is much faster both in skill generation and in policy inference, and leads to strong performance in a relatively small sample budget on several challenging sparse-reward tasks.
-Moreover, the discrete nature of our skills lends itself to interpretation: one can simply look at the execution to figure out what has been extracted (Appendix~\ref{app:qualitative}).
-We believe that such a method is the first step along a new avenue for efficient reinforcement learning.
+Architectures from NLP have made their way into offline RL~\citep{chen21, janner21, shafiullah22}, but as we have demonstrated, there is a trove of further techniques to explore.
+Motivated by prior evidence that the full range of the action space is not required, we discretize and form skills through a simple tokenization method.
+Our method is much faster in skill generation and policy inference and leads to strong performance in several challenging sparse-reward tasks with a relatively small sample budget.
+In addition, the finite vocabulary size lends itself to interpretable skills: one can simply look at the execution to figure out what has been extracted (Appendix~\ref{app:qualitative}).
+As proposed, however, there are a few key limitations.
+Discretization removes resolution from the action space, which may be detrimental in settings like fast locomotion (Appendix~\ref{app:fast_locomotion}), but this may be fixed by using more clusters $k$ or a residual correction~\citep{shafiullah22}.
+In addition, like prior work execution of our subwords is open-loop, so exploration may be inefficient~\citep{amin2020locally} and unsafe~\citep{park2021time}.
+Still, given the speed, performance and interpretability advantages, we believe that our tokenization method is the first step on a new road to efficient reinforcement learning.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 We thank Takuma Yoneda and Jiading Fang as well as other members of the RIPL lab at TTIC for helpful discussions throughout the process.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 1754881.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.